uwmadisoncals/cals-main-plugins/nextgen-gallery/readme.txt

 * Changed: Insert Gallery Window is routed using wp-admin/admin_init
 * Changed: Removed unused code from ngglegacy module.
 Created wrappers for commonly-used functions
 * Changed: LZW module removed
-* Changed: Legacy gallery template drop-down selection now using select2
+* Changed: Legacy template drop-down selection now using select2
 * Secured: Restrict folder browsing to NGG_IMPORT_ROOT constant
 * Fixed:   Compatibility issue with PHP's transparent ZLIB compression
 * Fixed:   Imagebrowser as lightbox effect not working when non-default permalink slug used
 * Fixed:   Angled quotations marks used in shortcode parameters
-* Fixed:   Compatibility between ImageBrowser gallery and TwentyFifteen theme
+* Fixed:   Compatibility between ImageBrowser display type and TwentyFifteen theme
 * Fixed:   Allow pagination to retain query string url parameters when linking to other pages
 * Fixed:   Fixed pagination issues with slideshow galleries displayed as thumbnails
 * Fixed:   Fix C_GalleryStorage_Driver_Base->import_gallery_from_fs() not checking imgBackup
 * Fixed:   Fixed problem with default settings being applied multiple times
-* Fixed:   Fallback to "full" image / photo sizes if "backup" images aren't available
+* Fixed:   Fallback to "full" image sizes if "backup" images aren't available
 * Fixed:   Use M_DataMapper's serialization methods throughout the codebase
 * Fixed:   Conflict with WordPress SEO and get_the_excerpt() call
 * Fixed:   Don't run Resource Manager on wp-login.php or wp-sign.php
-* Fixed:   TinyMCE Image Editor conflict with Insert Gallery Window placeholder images/photos
+* Fixed:   TinyMCE Image Editor conflict with Insert Gallery Window placeholder images
 * Fixed:   Fix Shutter positioning when admin bar is displayed
-* Fixed:   Allow deselection of a legacy gallery template
+* Fixed:   Allow deselection of a WordPress gallery plugin legacy template
-* Fixed:   Prevent conflicts when using imagebrowser gallery as a lightbox effect
+* Fixed:   Prevent conflicts when using imagebrowser as a lightbox effect
 * Fixed:   Pagination not working for slideshow galleries using thumbnail integration

 = V2.0.66.33 - 11.24.2014 =